tigerbeetle/tigerbeetle/bitcast-demo/README.md

 zig: sum of transfer amounts=16384 ns=215000
 ```

-To put this in perspective, the cost of deserialization in JavaScript can be
+To put this in perspective, the cost of deserializing a batch of transfers in
-more than the fsync latency for writing the same data to an HDD, let alone an
+JavaScript can be more than the fsync latency for writing the same data to an
-SSD or NVMe SSD.
+HDD, let alone an SSD or NVMe SSD.